It is not a violation of LiveJournal's User Agreement

 .
 There is no way to remove yourself from their Friends list.

-Because adding another user to a Friends list is not a violation of the Terms of Service, the Abuse Prevention Team will not take action in this case.
-If the user is otherwise violating the Terms of Service, please contact the Abuse Prevention Team
+Because adding another user to a Friends list is not a violation of the User Agreement, the Abuse Prevention Team will not take action in this case.
+If the user is otherwise violating the User Agreement, please contact the Abuse Prevention Team

 If you suspect that a user who friended you may be a bot, you can submit a bot report